Theophilix/event-table-edit-old/README.md

 [1] Normal mode

 - bugfix: Frontend: Layout: Layout not looking good at 1280+ pixel width if delete column is activated: https://github.com/Theophilix/event-table-edit/issues/123
+- activate table scroll function, define height https://github.com/Theophilix/event-table-edit/issues/66 (not working well, do not use this option!)

 [2] Appointment mode